sterrado/BBQ-with-django/README.md

-<h1>Welcome to the Nacho excercise!</h1>
+<h1>Welcome to the BBQ excercise!</h1>

 <h4>Read the instructions very carefully!</h4>

-<strong>Consigna:</strong>

-You'll prepare an api for a frontendless app to organize asados.
+You'll prepare an api for a frontendless app to organize bbqs.
 In case you want, we'll leave the front end part for a version 2.
-The main entities to be related are Asado(event), Person(many), Meat(many).
+The main entities to be related are BBQ(event), Person(many), Meat(many).
 There are some bonus tracks.
 We'll use Django Rest Framework for this.

 <strong>Additional things</strong>